ToadNetwork/Docs/fundamentals/glossary.md

 There are many forms of rug pulling, e.g.:

 1. Removing large portions of a liquidity pool, which removes the ability to sell.
-2. Selling high percentages of the circulating token supply in a short period of time, which drastically reduces the token price.
+2. Selling high percentages of the circulating token supply in a short period, which drastically reduces the token price.

 ## Slippage